SpannerProtocol/web-docs/docs/dpo_rule.md

 - **Fair Reward**: Yields after fee are distributed to the Manager and all Members in proportion to seat.

 ### Referral and Bonuses
 Any user can refer any DPO to others.
-DPO Referrals are unique for each user per project permanently (i.e. Alice can be a referral to Bob for NCAT but is a referral for Charlie in PLKT).
+A user can have no referrer or a permanent referrer by token project (e.g. Alice and Bob can be the referrer for Charlie for project BOLT and project NCAT, respectively.
 <br/><br/>
 All Members of a DPO must have an **Internal Referrer**.
-If they were not referred by an existing Member (they have no referrer or was referred by a Non-Member, i.e. **External Referrer**), they will be assigned an Internal Referrer from the **Members Queue**.
+If they were not referred by an existing Member (they have no referrer or was referred by a Non-Member, i.e. **External Referrer**), they will be assigned an Internal Referrer from the **Lucky Queue**.
 <br/><br/>
-The *Members Queue* works by **First Come, First Served**:
+The *Lucky Queue* works by **First Come, First Served**:
-- A newly joined *User Member* (not DPO Member) will be placed in the *Members Queue*.
+- A newly joined *User Member* (not DPO Member) will be placed in the *Lucky Queue*.
 - If the queue was priorly empty, the Manager will be assigned as the new Member's *Internal Referrer*.
 - Otherwise, the first Member in the queue will be assigned as *Internal Referrer* and then removed from the Queue.